 Alternative Learning Idea #6: Sign up for summer camp.

 Summer camps are great alternatives to summer school because your kids will learn while having fun outside AND you don’t have to plan anything!

-Just know that summer camps often fill up fast (and some can be costly), so you’ll want to do some preparation beforehand.
+Just know that virtual summer camps often fill up fast (and some can be costly), so you’ll want to do some preparation beforehand.